aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

     with enable_caching(node_class=CalcJobNode):
        run(...)

-If you suspect a node is being reused in error (e.g. during development), it is also possible to manually *prevent* a specific node from being reused:
+If you suspect a node is being reused in error (e.g. during development), you can also manually *prevent* a specific node from being reused:

 1. Load one of the nodes you suspect to be a clone.
    Check that :meth:`~aiida.orm.nodes.Node.get_cache_source` returns a UUID.